 Quick releases are a wonderful addition to bikes.
-They allow you to make quick and easy adjustments to your bike, without the need of any tools.
+They allow you to make quick and easy adjustments to your bike, without the need for any tools.

-You may, on occasion, have need to adjust or tighten your quick release.
-If your stem or seatpost slides or moves during a ride, your should adjust your quick release.
+You may, on occasion, have to need to adjust or tighten your quick release.
+If your stem or seat post slides or moves during a ride, you should adjust your quick release.